 Chickens are generally available year round, but we do run out between processing times.
 Turkeys are more seasonal, and generally available late fall for Thanksgiving and Christmas.

 Duck, while technically poultry, is a dark meat that more closely resembles beef.
 We raise Muscovy ducks (which are actually more closely related to the goose than the duck) here on the farm.
 These are large ducks that can dress out to 8 plus pounds within 6 months.
 Our ducks are never purchased from a hatchery.
 We were fortunate to have a local contact (another farmer who we previously bought goods from prior to trying this out on our own) who sold many Muscovy ducklings to us that we have raised into our current flock.
 Now, we just watch to see when the babies appear.
 Generally a Muscovy hen will hatch about a dozen or so ducklings, and you never know when that will happen.
 The ducklings stay with their mother hen until they decide they are big enough to venture out on their own.
 We never have to use a brooder box, and we never lock them up in any way.
 Their days are spent swimming in the pond, flying around the farm, and waddling through the pastures or lounging in the shade.
 They are FANTASTIC at helping keep the fly population in check.
-We do not feed them any kind of feed (other than a treat of scratch grains once a day - primarily to get them out from under our feet while we are at the barn).
+We do not feed them any kind of feed (other than a treat of whichever of our non-GMO feeds we happen to be working with when they show up - primarily to get them out from under our feet while we are at the barn).
 They are as free-range as you can get.

 Duck is currently available.
 See below for a list of available cuts - all prices are per pound: